rozlynboutin/microbiome_helper/16S-tutorial-(chemerin).md

     Table density (fraction of non-zero values): 0.194

-The number of OTUs has dropped from 2434 to 887 (kept only 36% of the OTUs!
-This is generally even more drastic for bigger datasets).
-However, the numbers of reads only dropped from 12040 to 10493 (so 87% of the reads were kept).
-You can also see that the table density went up by as well, as we would expect.
+After removing low-confidence OTUs, only 36% were retained: the number of OTUs dropped from 2434 to 887.
+This effect is generally even more drastic for bigger datasets.
+However, the numbers of reads only dropped from 12040 to 10493 (so 87% of the reads were retained).
+You can also see that the table density increased, as we would expect.

-We now need to subsample the number of reads for each sample to the same depth (rarefaction), which is necessary for several downstream analyses.
+We now need to subsample the number of reads for each sample to the same depth, which is necessary for several downstream analyses.
+This is called rarefaction, a technique that provides an indication of species richness for a given number of samples.
 There is actually quite a lot of debate about whether rarefaction is necessary (since it throws out data!), but it is still the standard method used in microbiome studies.
 We want to rarify the read depth to the sample with the lowest "reasonable" number of reads.
 Of course, a "reasonable" read depth is quite subjective and depends on how much variation there is between samples.

 You can look at the read depth per sample in clustering/otu_table_high_conf_summary.txt, here are the first five samples (they are sorted from smallest to largest):